 - Fort Lauderdale has Great Beaches

-Hollywood Beach was named as the "7th Best Beach in Florida" in 2020 (TripAdvisor) as Fort Lauderdale Public Beach was recently recognized as the 9th Best Beach in the US in 2019 (US News & World Report).
+Hollywood Beach was recently named as the "7th Best Beach in Florida" by TripAdvisor (2020) and Fort Lauderdale Public Beach was recently recognized as the 9th Best Beach in the US U.S. News & World Report.
 Broward county also offers beachgoers many great beach options (with public restrooms and parking) including Deerfield Public Beach, Pompano Public Beach, Dania Public Beach, Hollywood Public Beach and Hallandale Public Beach.
 There's also great local parks with beachfront to explore such as North Ocean Park and Hugh Taylor Birch State Park.

 - Fort Lauderdale is "Best City" to Retire In

 The greater Fort Lauderdale area, with its high-quality of life, waterfront real estate, beautiful white sandy beaches, and World Famous Los Olas Blvd, has long been a popular retirement destination for those relocating to Florida.
-The City of Fort Lauderdale commonly receives accolades as a Top Florida Retirement destination and was recently named the "7th Best City to Retire in America" in 2020 by Niche.com.
+The City of Fort Lauderdale commonly receives accolades as a Top Florida Retirement destination and was recently named the "5th Best City to Retire in America" in late 2022 by WalletHub.

 - Fort Lauderdale Has Top-Rated Healthcare & Hospitals

-The greater Fort Lauderdale area has several top rated hospitals including Cleveland Clinic Florida, Holy Cross Hospital and Memorial Regional Hospital .
-Recently, US News & World Report ranked Fort Lauderdale's Cleveland Clinic as the #6 overall Best Hospital in the state of Florida.
+The greater Fort Lauderdale area has several top rated hospitals including Cleveland Clinic Florida, Holy Cross Hospital and Memorial Regional Hospital.
+Recently, US News & World Report ranked Fort Lauderdale's Cleveland Clinic as the #5 overall Best Hospital in the state of Florida.

 View Cleveland Clinic Rating